lwalley/hps-drupal-distribution/modules/custom/hps_browse/README.txt

   feature provides all of this configuration for the 'DC Description Type' vocabulary imported from DSpace.

-Provides a node override using Page Manager/Panels which renders the vocabulary terms automatically [2] on the browse by node landing page.
+Provides a node override using Page Manager/Panels which renders the vocabulary terms automatically on the browse by node landing page.
+It does this by passing the vocabulary referenced in the current browse by node through a Choas Tools context relationship [2] configured in Panels/Page Manager, to the Views content pane.

-[2] Passing the vocabulary vid as a context argument from Panels to Views is a little quirky
+[2] Passing the vocabulary vid as a context argument from Panels to Views is problematic
+    due to core bug with foreign keys.
+Temporarily solved with entityreference patch.
     @see http://drupal.org/node/1831872

 Provides taxonomy term override using Page Manager/Panels which contains variants for category pages (i.e. sub-landing pages 'Root' variant) and default listing display ('List' view) for terms in the DC Description Type vocabulary.

 Provides an additional custom page for taxonomy terms with a sub-path wildcard (taxonomy/term/%term/%mode) to capture the display mode.
 Thus allowing different display types e.g. gallery, index for term listings.
 By default the variants 'Gallery' and 'Index' have been added for the DC Description Type vocabulary.

 Provides a ctools content type (pane) that allows display mode links to be added to a panels page.
 By default the taxonomy term and taxonomy term display mode pages have display mode links for 'List' (default), 'Gallery' and 'Index'.

 Provides views panes for the different display modes, list, gallery and index.
 The term ID is passed in to the views contextual filters from the panel page so it would be possible to